Rural Utilities Service, USDA.

-If an applicant is an entity directly involved in rural development efforts, such as a State, local, or tribal rural development agency, the applicant may qualify for additional points by describing how its proposed project supports its efforts.
+If an applicant is an entity directly involved in rural development efforts, such as a State, local, or tribal rural development agency, the applicant may qualify for additional points by Start Printed Page 46200describing how its proposed project supports its efforts.

 D. Limitations on Grant Awards